The Handbook contains detailed information regarding Membership and Fellowship in SDP including:

 Candidates who complete programs at these universities may apply for Membership examination conjointly with their exit examination from those universities.
-For graduates of those Australian and New Zealand universities with no MoU, an exemption from the written paper is granted on application.

 The College has a conjoint arrangement with the Faculty of Dental Surgeons of the Royal College of Surgeons of Edinburgh.
 The conjoint examination MOrth/MRACDS(Orth) is held twice per year - June in Edinburgh and November in Adelaide.

 The College also has a conjoint arrangement with the College of Dental Surgeons of Hong Kong in the Specialist Dental Practice discipline of Dental Public Health (Community Dentistry).